No need to bake a cake for these pops, just pick up a box of Little Debbie Pumpkin Pie Delights and make some Cake Pops with them!

 - Jack-o-lantern Paper Punch

-Unwrap Cookies and pulse in Food Processor until they are a fine crumble.
+- Unwrap the Little Debbie Pumpkin Delights cookies and pulse in Food Processor until they are a fine crumble.

-Use a Cookie Scoop to measure out 12 pops and form into balls.
+- Use a Cookie Scoop to measure out 12 pops and form them into balls.

-Use your KC Bakes stand to hold the pops upright and keep the round shape.
+- Use a cake pop stand to hold the pops upright and keep the round shape.

-Punch out 12 Jack-o-Lantern faces using you hole punch and Sugar Sheets.
+- Punch out 12 Jack-o-Lantern faces using your hole punch and Sugar Sheets.